drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 ![](img/teedoff_world_iloveyou_nude_anim.gif)

-Remember that missing ninth entry in her animation table?
-Well, it's present in the World version, along with some additional code at 0x1EC4 on the sub CPU side that arranges the smaller hearts into a larger heart around her.
+Yes, the World version *has the boobs fixed and fully implemented in the code,* restoring them to their rightful glory.
+The broken tilemap is fixed, the 9th entry in her animation table is present, and there is even additional code at 0x1EC4 on the sub CPU side that arranges the smaller hearts into a larger heart around her.

+This means that *the nudity is accessible without any hacking on the World version.* You simply need to activate the easter egg.

 So... there we have it.
-The truth of Tee'd Off's titties has been fully exposed.
+The truth of Tee'd Off's titties has been fully exposed, once and for all.

 ## What Does It Mean?

 This is all kind of crazy.
-I went into this expecting the World version to have minimal changes and to not have more than a sentence or two to write about, but instead we have gameplay changes, content updates, and fixes to a developer easter egg.
+I went into this expecting the World version to have minimal changes and to not have more than a sentence or two to write about.
+Instead we have gameplay changes, content updates, and fixes to a developer easter egg.

-It raises the question: are these regional changes or a later revision?
+It raises the question: are these just regional changes or a later revision?
 Is the Japanese version a location test or (dare I say it...) a prototype of some sort?

 It's hard to say.
 It could be argued that the changes to hit strength and dialogue audio are localization, but they could just as easily be a newer revision and we happen to only dumps of two revisions split across region as well.

 The only thing that can be stated as a fact is that the World version is a later release due to the easter egg bugfixes and, more bluntly, the subsequent year on its title screen.

 I lean towards our Japanese dump being some kind of pre-release.
 The fact that the easter egg is straight up broken is a sign that they weren't done with everything, that they had enough time to work in this bit of hidden content but then had to cut a release quickly for a trade show or location test or something like that.
+And the World version has an updated year, which is not something you usually see on a regional varient, but on a newer revision.
 That would make the World version we have the full release then and implies there is a similarly final Japanese version floating around out there somewhere.

-Who knows.
-Might just be wishful thinking on my part as I always want more prototypes.
+But who knows.
+Might just be my obsession with prototypes talking.

 In any case, that concludes the 2026 update and the analysis of the newer World dump.
 The rest of the article is the original from nearly 4 years ago.
-If it's your first time, feel free to skip the boobs part since that is now solved, but check out the staff roll section below it.
+If it's your first time seeing this article, feel free to skip the boobs part since that is now solved, but check out the staff roll section below it.

 ---